 Me: “Very funny, I know, but it probably does take more than five minutes!”

 Well, it took me a few more months, but I finally picked up my own copy of the book; and it turns our that their claim is correct.
 It only takes 5 minutes, and anyone can do it, it is so simple!

-I always keep a batch of the “Master Recipe” in my fridge; it keeps for up to two weeks, and it can be used to make so many different things.
+I always keep a batch of the “Master Recipe” in my fridge because it keeps for up to two weeks, and it can be used to make so many different things.
 Here’s how easy it is to make:

-In the bowl of your stand mixer, add your yeast, salt and warm water, and mix those up for a few seconds.
+In the bowl of your stand mixer, add your yeast, salt and warm water, and mix those together for a few seconds.

 Then add your flour and slowly mix until everything starts to pull together.

 Once your dough has pulled together into a ball, dump it into your bread bucket.

 Let it rise at room temperature for 2 hours, and that’s it!
-Presto!
-Your dough is ready!
-It’s so great that you don’t have to kneed it, or use multiple rises.
-It is literally 5 minutes of work for a batch of dough that will last you 2 weeks!
-(The funny thing is, it normally doesn’t last 2 weeks, because having homemade bread is sooo much better than anything store bought!)
+Presto, your dough is ready!
+It is so great that you don’t have to kneed it, or use multiple rises.
+It is literally 5 minutes of work for a batch of dough that will last you 2 weeks.
+(Although it normally doesn’t last 2 weeks, because having homemade bread is sooo much better than anything store bought!)

 When I make baguette, all I have to do is shape the dough, let it sit on the counter for 20 minutes, and then bake it for 20-25 minutes.

 We also completely love using the dough to make homemade pizza.
 All you have to do is roll out your dough to your desired thickness, top it and bake it on your pizza stone!